bitency/sync_directadmin_users/README.md

 ### Options

+- Cronjobs are `disabled` by default.
+This will prevent duplicate cronjobs during testing period.
+You can enable cronjobs by changing `disable_crons` from `true` to `false`.
+- DirectAdmin user backups are `enabled` by default.
+This backup does not contain e-mail data, website data and mysql data.
+You can disable DirectAdmin backups by changing `directadmin_backups` from `true` to `false`.
+- File backups are `enabled` by default.
+This will rsync the users home directory.
+You can disable file sync by changing `file_backups` from `true` to `false`.
+- Database backups are `enabled` by default.
+This will export the MySQL from the source server and import on the destination server.
+You can disable database backups by changing `database_backups` from `true` to `false`.

+### Sync just one, or multiple users manually

 - If you want to sync just one user, then comment out `da_users="${get_da_resellers}${get_da_users}"` and add `da_users="username"`.
 - If you want to sync multiple users manually, comment out `da_users="${get_da_resellers}${get_da_users}"` and add `da_users="user1 user2 user3 user4"`.